 - washi tape or any other embellishments you’d like

 Thickers are absolutely one of my favorite supplies so I was excited to see them and the burlap paper in my box.
 I cut the burlap paper 1″ smaller than my cover and glued it on, adding the title with the Thickers.
-I ended up glueing them on since this will get a lot of use and I wanted to make sure they stay on.
+I ended up gluing them on since this will get a lot of use and I wanted to make sure they stay on.
 Visit my blog to see more projects with Thickers!

 I cut all the pages from the double-sided paper and even recycled the cardboard insert as a page, too.
 (I don’t like anything to go to waste!)

-I had all the supplies laid out on the table and I just started cutting and glueing them together.
+I had all the supplies laid out on the table and I just started cutting and gluing them together.
 No plan.
 That’s the way I do a lot of my creating.
 I just tried the different papers together until I found a combination that I thought was pleasing.
 There are so many patterns in this collection you’re sure to find some you like.

 These kraft pockets make a great place to add little notes or photos.
 Now I’m ready to start filling it up with my notes, lists of things I’m thankful for, Scriptures, and photos.